turingschool/front-end-curriculum/projects/What's cookin - Part two.md

 ### Functionality

-You must complete all of the User Stories outlined in the [What's Cookin Spec](https://github.com/turingschool/front-end-curriculum/blob/gh-pages/projects/What's%20cookin%20-%20Group%20project%20-%20Part%20one){:target='blank'} that your project has yet to finish.
-Make sure you spend some time reviewing the spec to take note of features that might be unfinished.
+You must complete all of the remaining User stories from [What's Cookin Spec](https://github.com/turingschool/front-end-curriculum/blob/gh-pages/projects/What's%20cookin%20-%20Group%20project%20-%20Part%20one){:target='blank'}.
+If you did not finish parts of the original requirements, this is your chace to revisit and finish all of the functionality.

-**NOTE: You must complete through iteration 5**
+**NOTE: You must complete through iteration 4**

 ### Fetch

 You will no longer receive your data from the deployed API, but rather implementing the fetch API for accessing the data from a [local server](https://github.com/turingschool-examples/whats-cookin-api){:target='blank'}.
+This is for getting practice working with local server and how to implement that instead of working with deployed API.
 You will need to clone this down and run it in a separate tab in your terminal each time you run your client.
-Here are the endpoints' setup for this project:
+Here are the endpoints' setup for this project.

 #### Endpoints (GET and POST)